Raspberry Jam–Filled Almond Snow Cookies

 How should I store them?

-Store at room temperature 3–4 days, refrigerate up to 1 week, or freeze up to 2 months.
+Store at room temperature for 3–4 days, refrigerate up to 1 week, or freeze up to 2 months.